darai0512/github-cli/README.md

 # Feature

 - Migrates issues from one repository to another.
-  - Posts issues as new one.
+  - Posted as new issues by executed user.

 # Usecase